FateMeetsLuck/dmildew/README.md

 This project is in its early stages so one should probably use the ~main version to get the latest bug fixes.
 The release tags are only so that it is usable in dub.

 The REPL sub-project dmildew:run shows how to instantiate an Interpreter instance and evaluate lines of Mildew code.
 Documentation for the D library API can be found [here](https://dmildew.dpldocs.info/mildew.html).
 The main interface for the API is `mildew.interpreter.Interpreter`.
-The asynchronous callback API is still a work in progress and will require the host application to have some sort of event loop that calls the appropriate Interpreter method at the end to work.
+The asynchronous callback API is still a work in progress and will require the host application to have some sort of event loop that calls the appropriate Interpreter method at the end each cycle.

 ## Mildew Standard Library Documentation